ThakurVibha/Android-App-Dev/aad-cp-2/Object_Oriented_Programming.md

 <img align="right" src="https://miro.medium.com/max/5536/1*CaTNbDiboMzEXuBB2AaDjg.png" width="500px"/>

 Inheritance is one of the major concepts of OOP.
-So, lets try to understand what inheritance actually is- As you can see in the diagram , its kind of a simple graph to represent what comes under what!!
-Lets try understanding it from the base of the graph.
-What do mobile phones and cord phones come under ? or we could say what they actually are?
+So, let us try to understand what inheritance actually is- As you can see in the diagram, its kind of a simple graph to represent what comes under what!!
+Let's try understanding it from the base of the graph.
+What do mobile phones and cord phones come under? or we could say what they actually are?
 Simple they both are nothing but types of phones.
-Similarly what are earpods, earphones, music players, steros etc?
+Similarly, what are earpods, earphones, music players, stereos, etc?
 Simple they are different sound systems.
-Now what are phones and sound systems??
-Its more simple they are different electronic gadgets or electronic items.
+Now, what are phones and sound systems??
+It's more simple they are different electronic gadgets or electronic items.
 So, this is what the basic concept of inheritance is.
-So, if we consider this in terms of classes, Phones and sound systems inherit some properties of the class electrnic items.
-Mobile phones, cord phones in turn inherit some properties of the class Phones and Music players, earpods etc. inherit some properties of the class Sound systems.
+So, if we consider this in terms of classes, Phones, and sound systems inherit some properties of the class electronic items.
+Mobile phones, cord phones, in turn, inherit some properties of the class Phones and Music players, earpods, etc. inherit some properties of the class Sound systems.

 <br/>

 Inheritance is a powerful way of passing down properties.
-So, in terms of inheritance Electronics Items class is the base class and phones, sound systems are the inherited class.
+So, in terms of inheritance Electronics Items class is the base class, and phones, sound systems are the inherited class.
 <br/>
-So, **Base Class** is a class from which different classes inherit their properties and **Inherited class** is a class which derives its properties from the **Base class**
+So, **Base Class** is a class from which different classes inherit their properties, and **Inherited class** is a class which derives its properties from the **Base class**
 The below classification of the above example in terms of base and inherited class will make the concept of base and inherited classes clear for you.
 <ol>
   <li>Electronic Items - Base class for Phones and sound systems </li>
-  <li>Phones - Base class for mobile phones, cord phones and inherited class of Electronic Items</li>
+  <li>Phones - Base class for mobile phones, cord phones, and inherited class of Electronic Items</li>
   <li>Sound systems - Base class for music systems, Earpods, etc. and inherited class of Electronic Items</li>
   <li>Mobile phones and cord phones - Inherited class of Phones</li>
   <li>Music Systems, earpods, etc. - Inherited class of Sound Systems</li>